Teaching English in Russia – Pros and cons of different jobs

 The Oligarchy.
 These families are generally not more than a stone’s throw from Oligarch status.
 They come from a background of abundance and focus on meeting every demand of the child, not the need of the child.
 These children struggle a lot when it comes time to provide structure, routine and discipline that they have had no say in.
 Not to mention the parents will have extremely high expectations in terms of your commitment, granted, given the money they will pay.

 One of the largest pools for potential employers.
 There are numerous language schools, the larger ones are often well established and a handful of these will also be international chains.
 This means a large number of employers to choose from, some guarantee that you won’t be screwed over completely and the potential to move around countries and roles with the larger chains.

 Probably the least adequately paid work.
 For full-time hours most places will pay between 50000-70000 rubles and generally don’t include accommodation.
 Some places will essentially bounce you around between clients so you won’t have a fixed place of work.
-There will be an onus on you to have a thorough command of English, especially grammar, which may be daunting to teachers new to the TEFL scene.
+There will be an onus on you to have a thorough command of English, especially grammar, which may be daunting to English teachers in Russia who are new to the TEFL scene.

 Well paid, fewer hours, no real commitment outside of your teaching hours.
 For this sort of work pay will begin at 70,000 rubles and can stretch as high as 200,000 rubles.
 The hours will also normally be 9-3 or in some cases 9-5.
 There is generally not as much preparation required in terms of language and grammar analysis and lesson planning, however, you’ll need to prepare plenty of creative flare, games and activities.